catalyzeio/stratum-docs/buildpacks-custom.md

 ## Dependencies Outside The Buildpack

-Sometimes an application will have dependencies outside of the buildpack that cannot be retrieved by other means such as Ruby gems.
-Catalyze provides the means to install software from the apt repositories for Ubuntu 14.04 on Pod02 and Ubuntu 12.04 on Pod01.
+Sometimes an application will have dependencies outside of the buildpack that cannot be retrieved by other means, such as Ruby gems.
+Catalyze provides the means to install software from the [apt repositories](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) for Ubuntu 14.04 on Pod02 and Ubuntu 12.04 on Pod01.

 In your application repository, create a file at the following path: